 - On all cluster nodes, Veeam Plug-in must be configured to transfer backups to the same repository.

-- Each cluster node must use the same credentials to connect to Veeam servers.
+- Each cluster node must use the same credentials to connect to Veeam Backup & Replication server and repositories.

 - All backup tasks across the SAP HANA scale-out cluster are performed in parallel.